substack/osm-pbf-to-mddf/readme.markdown

   -i INFILE   Read from INFILE, an open street map pbf file.
   -o OUTFILE  Write to OUTFILE, an mddf index.
   -b BLKSIZE  Block size to use for mddf index.
 Default: 4096.

+  --no-fatal  Print errors to stderr but continue processing.

 ```